mjpcollins/dice-game/README.md

 ## One Step Look Ahead

-One method of evaluating the next best move in a given state is to look at all possible outcomes for all actions you can take from that state.

-You can calculate the resulting scores for all outcomes and the probability for getting those scores.
-If, for a given action, the probability of a better outcome is higher than the probability of a same or worse outcome, take that action.
+To understand how the DiceGame class worked an provide a low base line I decided to try a lazy way of calculating whether or not an action should be taken.

+I cannot find a reference to this specific method online, probably because it's a bad version of expected value evaluation.

+We assume that the value of a next state is equal to the final score minus the reward.

+For all dice roll outcomes, it is simple to calculate whether that outcome will be better or worse than the current state of the dice.
+We also know the probability of each outcome.

+Given our current state, for all actions I can take, I calculate the probability that action will lead to a better state.
+If any of the actions' probabilities of success is above a preset "risk factor", the Agent selects the one with the highest probability of success.

-This is a fairly simple algorithm and has been implemented in agents/one_step_look_ahead.py.
+This is a fairly simple and has been implemented in agents/one_step_look_ahead.py.

 You can adjust how risky the agent is by changing the risk factor.
 The basic risk factor I chose was 50%.
 If the probability of an action giving a better outcome is > 50%, it will take the action.